Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Results

 \subsection{Kinematics of the MSTO Anticenter Sample}

 The top row of Figure \ref{fig:lb_RZ} illustrates the MSTO anticenter sample ($150^\circ<l<220^\circ$ and $20^\circ<b<40^\circ$) projected in Galactic longitude and latitude with one bin per degree along both axes.
-To focus on the region where the MRi and ACS are found, we limit the sample to the outer disk region ($R >$ 14 kpc).
-The bottom row of Figure \ref{fig:lb_RZ} shows the MSTO anticenter sample in the $R$--$Z$ plane with three bins per kpc.
+To focus on the region where the MRi and ACS are found, we limit the sample to the outer disk region where $R > 14$ kpc.
+The bottom row of Figure \ref{fig:lb_RZ} shows the MSTO anticenter sample in the $R$--$Z$ plane with three bins per kiloparsec.
 The left column colors map to the median radial velocity ($V_R$) in each bin, the middle column maps to the median vertical velocity ($V_Z$), and median [Fe/H] is mapped in the right panel.
 We see two distinct kinematic groups in these panels.
 First, in the top row, we see a region of $-V_R$ (blue) and $-V_Z$ (yellow) between 150$^\circ$ $<l<$ 200$^\circ$ and 20$^\circ$ $< b <$ 33$^\circ$, and it appears that the $-V_Z$ region extends in longitude to about 220$^\circ$.
 Secondly, the regions of $+V_R$ (red) and $+V_Z$ (purple) span approximately the same range in coordinates between 150$^\circ$ $< l <$ 190$^\circ$ and 33$^\circ$ $<b<$ 38$^\circ$.

 The $-V_R$ and $-V_Z$ regions in the top panels are the same as the regions with the $-V_R$ and $-V_Z$ motions in the region from $14< R <20$ kpc and $3\lesssim Z <5$ kpc in the bottom panels.
 The $+V_R$ and $+V_Z$ regions in the top panels are the same as the regions with the $+V_R$ and $+V_Z$ motions in the region from $15< R <21$ kpc and $Z >5$ kpc in the bottom panels.
 The regions of $-V_R$ and $-V_Z$ motions are located in the part of the Galaxy associated with the MRi ($Z<$ 5 kpc).
 The $+V_R$ and $+V_Z$ motions are located in the region loosely associated with the ACS.
 We refer the reader to Figure \ref{fig:l_b_panstarrs} for an illustration of the photometric density in this region.